BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Related work

-Various approaches were proposed to learn the aspect-specific representation in the corpus.
-A hybrid method \cite{zhou2015representation} introduced modeling the semantic relations based on domain-specific embeddings as hybrid features for a logistic regression classifier.
-A Convolutional neural network-based features model\cite{toh2016nlangp} incorporated the automatically learnable features and the n-grams and POS tags to train one-vs-all linear classifiers.
-An LSTM equipped with a CNN layer model \cite{xue2017mtna} addressed jointly aspect categorization and sentiment subtasks simultaneously.
-A gated recurrent units equipped with a topic attention mechanism \cite{movahedi2019aspect} proposed to filter the aspect-irrelevant information away.
-Recently, BERT-based fine-tuning models \cite{sun2019utilizing} was proposed to address the task as a question answering.
-A context-guided BERT-based fine-tuning approach \cite{wu2020context}, which adopted a context-aware self-attention network.
-It introduced to learn distributing the attention under different contexts.
-Graph neural network \cite{li2021dual,dai2021does} introduced to integrate the syntax information into the learning process to enhance aspect-context capturing.
-However, these approaches (at least in the current settings) cannot perform well on the implicit aspect.
+Last decade, various approaches have been proposed to learn aspect-specific representations in a corpus.
+A hybrid method \cite{zhou2015representation} introduced modeling semantic relations based on domain-specific embeddings as hybrid features for a logistic regression classifier.
+A Convolutional Neural Network-based features model \cite{toh2016nlangp} incorporated automatically learnable features with n-grams and POS tags to train one-vs-all linear classifiers.
+An LSTM equipped with a CNN layer model \cite{xue2017mtna} addressed aspect categorization and sentiment subtasks simultaneously.
+A Gated Recurrent Units model equipped with a topic attention mechanism \cite{movahedi2019aspect} proposed filtering aspect-irrelevant information away.
+A BERT-based fine-tuning model \cite{sun2019utilizing} was proposed to address the task as question answering.
+A context-guided BERT-based fine-tuning approach \cite{wu2020context}, which adopted a context-aware self-attention network, was introduced to learn {distributing} attention under different contexts. { \cite{VenugopalanG22} introduced an unsupervised approach for aspect term extraction using guided LDA with manually aspect seed words and enhanced by linguistic rule-based regular expressions.
+Graph Neural Networks (GCNs) \cite{li2021dual,dai2021does,ZhaoTTWC22} were introduced to integrate syntax information into the learning process to enhance aspect-context capturing.
+Incorporating implicit sentiment and explicit syntax knowledge via self-supervised pre-training \cite{LiZJLSTT22}.
+A domain adaptation method that retrieves and edits prototypes from unlabeled target data to enhance word transferability, enabling cross-domain aspect term extraction and sentiment classification \cite{ChenQ22}.
+A hierarchical dual GCNs model with two GCNs for extracting syntactic and semantic information.
+It uses a self-attention matrix for semantic extraction and a dependency feature-aware GCN for syntactic mapping, with multiple layers to capture various linguistic features \cite{Zhou0CC23}. } However, these approaches, at least in their current settings, struggle with implicit aspect detection.
+While they have shown impressive performance in identifying explicitly mentioned aspect-terms within sentences, handling implicit aspects remains challenging.
+Detecting implicit aspects requires mapping each aspect to its indicators, a process that depends heavily on having a sufficient number of labeled examples.
+Unfortunately, such labeled examples are often scarce in real-world scenarios \cite{ahmed-etal-2021-dnn}. {